1hamzaiqbal/bayesian_final_project/data_visualization/report.md

 > **Bullet 3:** *"Can you find a transformation of the data that makes it more stationary?"*

-**Yes.** We apply a log transformation to compress the dynamic range and improve stationarity:
+**Yes.** We apply a log transformation to compress the dynamic range:

 $$g(x_1, x_2) = \log(f(x_1, x_2) + 1)$$